 Meatballs in Savoury Sauce | Casperberries | Mashed Potatoes Parsley

-For my lunch, I decided on the meatballs in savoury sauce which were very tender and flavorsome.
-I enjoyed all the combined tastes especially the creamy sauce which smothered the meatballs and mashed potatoes.
+For my lunch I decided on the meatballs in savoury sauce, which were very tender and flavorsome.
+I enjoyed all the combined flavors especially the creamy sauce, which smothered the meatballs and mashed potatoes.
 It was a very tasty and hearty dish.

 – Apfelsaft –